 This post may contain affiliate links.

-Some people use vinegar to soften their laundry.
-It is inexpensive and doesn’t contain harmful chemicals.
-I found, however, that it didn’t get rid of static cling as much as I would like.
+Some people also use vinegar to soften their laundry.
+It is also inexpensive and doesn’t contain harmful chemicals.
+I found, however, that it didn’t get rid of static cling as much as I would like, so I decided to give these DIY dryer sheets a try.

 - Two or three new sponges